thecodingmachine/graphqlite/website/docs/semver.md

 As a rule of thumb:

-- If you are a GraphQLite user (using GraphQLite mainly through its annotations), we guarantee strict semantic versioning
+- If you are a GraphQLite user (using GraphQLite mainly through its attributes), we guarantee strict semantic versioning
-- If you are extending GraphQLite features (if you are developing custom annotations, or if you are developing a GraphQlite integration with a framework...), be sure to check the tags.
+- If you are extending GraphQLite features (if you are developing custom attributes, or if you are developing a GraphQlite integration with a framework...), be sure to check the tags.

 Said otherwise: